Comment on page

 The server needs access to the evaluation keys that were just generated.
 You can serialize your evaluation keys as shown:

 After serialization, send the evaluation keys to the server.

-Serialized evaluation keys are very big in size, so you may want to cache them on the server instead of sending them with each request.
+Serialized evaluation keys are very large, so you may want to cache them on the server instead of sending them with each request.

 Once you have serialized evaluation keys and serialized arguments, you can deserialize them: